WildflowerSchools/poseconnect/README.md

 * Get pose video overlays working again (for data with track labels)
 * Rewrite geom rendering functions to handle the possibility of no track labels
 * Rewrite function which overlays geoms on videos so that user can specify a time span that it is a subset of the geoms and/or the video
+* Make all time inputs more permissive (in terms of type/format) and make all time outputs more consistent
+* Be consistent about accepting timestamp arguments in any format parseable by `pd.to_datetime()`